dattlabs/datt-maas/README.md

 datt-maas
 =========

-ubuntu mass (Metal as a Service) running in a docker container
+ubuntu maas (Metal as a Service) running in a docker container